Gaudium’s Miracle Baby

 How is a woman with PCOD treated for infertility?

 Your fertility doctor would first assess your condition with a detailed medical history, followed by a physical examination.
 An ultrasound scan and blood tests may be ordered to gain further insight into the problem.
 If you are not already taking them, your doctor would prescribe medicines to control the excessive hair growth, skin problems, and menstrual discomfort.

 Equipped with the information from your blood tests and ultrasound reports, your doctor would advise the fertility treatment alternatives available to you.
 You would be guided to adopt a healthy lifestyle, and provided weight loss support if needed.

 You may be prescribed fertility medication to induce ovulation to help you achieve pregnancy naturally.
 In cases where only PCOD treatment does not produce desired results, IVF or ICSI may be recommended.

 Do pregnant women who have PCOD require special care?

 Yes.
 A pregnant woman who has PCOD needs careful monitoring throughout gestation, as there is an increased risk of developing gestational diabetes and preeclampsia (pregnancy-induced high blood pressure and diabetes).

 There is also a greater risk of miscarriage and preterm birth, therefore a dedicated team is assigned to consistently monitor the patient through pregnancy and thereafter through the perinatal period.

-Gaudium Infertility Clinic specialises in treatment of PCOD/PCOS, helping childless couples conceive through specialised treatment protocols and patient-centric care.
+Gaudium IVF Clinic specializes in the treatment of PCOD/PCOS, helping childless couples conceive through specialized treatment protocols and patient-centric care.

 If you have more questions about PCOD or would like a free second opinion about your infertility treatment, feel free to consult Dr. Manika Khanna for further advice.